The Lactation Nerd Blog

 “Say goodbye to sleep!”
 I can’t remember how many times I heard this while pregnant with my second baby after a 10 year gap between pregnancies.
 It was super annoying.
-I knew every baby was different, but I also knew a few tricks that had worked really well with my first baby, and I was looking forward to trying them again to see if they worked.
+Every baby was different, but I also knew a few tricks that had worked really well with my first baby, and I was looking forward to trying them again to see if they worked.

 We’re 4 weeks into our breastfeeding journey, and my son is a VERY different human from my daughter.
 She was more laid back.
 He’s particular.
 I checked her diaper constantly because she couldn’t care less what went on in there.
 I hear from him if 5 minutes pass and he hasn’t been changed.
 Temperature didn’t bother her.
 If he’s even slightly chilly, the entire house knows about it.

-But the sleep tricks that worked the first time still worked this time, so I wanted to share them with you!
-Everybody could use better quality sleep.
+But the sleep tricks that worked the first time still worked this time, you can use them too!

-Before you use my hacks for a better night’s sleep, click here to read our blog post about safe sleeping arrangements if you haven’t already checked it out.
+*Before you use my hacks for a better night’s sleep, click here to read about safe sleeping arrangements.

 Did you know that babies aren’t born making melatonin?